GriefPrevention/GriefPrevention-Docs/features.md

 GriefPrevention is a Minecraft server plugin which stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
 Solve all your grief problems with a single download, no database, and no configuration step (the default configuration is sane and will likely be all you need, but of course everything is configurable and fine-tuneable to your liking).

-{: .note}
+### Addons
-Addons can add new features to GriefPrevention.
-Check <https://github.com/GriefPrevention/GriefPrevention/discussions/categories/addons> for a small list of the many GriefPrevention addons you can install.
+Addons add new features to GriefPrevention!
+Check the [Addons category in the forum](https://github.com/GriefPrevention/GriefPrevention/discussions/categories/addons) for a small list of the many GriefPrevention addons you can install.

-#### Feature List
+### Core features

 * No database or world backups required.
 * Extremely efficient CPU / RAM usage.